mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 https://docs.google.com/document/d/1ARce8w_31RXRZ_f5X1HyijJZkaGaX3K8y3QvKkaVgiA/edit#heading=h.3565tm76nud9

-#### What was considered but then  excluded from initial coding and why
+**What themes were was considered but then excluded at s2**

-The following themes  emerge as potential learning outcomes in the learning model, and were observed in interactions in stage one
+The following themes  emerged as potential learning outcomes in the learning model, and were observed in interactions in stage one

 - Elements of Computational Thinking
 - Systems Thinking Concepts